Ithaca Free Clinic

 Along with writing about the Ithaca Free Clinic, I hope that this information will help others who are interested in bringing herbal medicine into free clinics.
 I feel it is important to start a forum of ideas to help each other distribute ideas and supplies amongst the different free clinics already operating and those opening up.

 Follow up visits may be shorter depending on what is involved.
-If refills of any of the medicines are needed, the patient can either bring them in then, or better, drop them off with the clinic coordinator (Valarie FitzRandolph)and she will leave them for me to fill.
+If refills of any of the medicines are needed, the patient can either bring them or drop them off with the clinic coordinator (Luz Rivera) and she will leave them for me to fill.
 This saves a lot of time and is appreciated.
 Also, if you can bring in the original bottle, this is helpful too.

-To make an appointment call 607-330-1254607-330-1254 and leave a message if no one is at the office.
+To make an appointment call 607-330-1254 and leave a message if no one is at the office.
 Please leave your phone number (you can ask that we not leave a message on your phone) so that we can confirm the appointment.
-We do this as each no-show affects the many people who tried but could not get an appointment.
+We do this as each no-show affects the many people who could not get an appointment.

 If you know that you cannot come, please call as soon as you can so we can schedule someone else.
 If you miss two appointments, you will not be rescheduled for a certain amount of time.
 We do this in the name of fairness to other patients.

-I have stayed intimately involved with the clinic most of this time.
-Currently I am on the Operations Committee (general organization and ongoing details), Director of Holistic Medicine (working with various holistic practices, coordinating when needed) and a clinical practitioner of western herbal medicine.
+I have stayed intimately involved with the clinic since the beginning.
+I am the Director of Holistic Medicine (working with various holistic practices, coordinating when needed) and a clinical practitioner of western herbal medicine.
 I also give talks in the community discussing the various aspects of holistic medicine.

 A Thank You for Donations